solder button

 Values are not critical.
 R1 may range from 100-150 ohms.
 C1 may range from 0.1-0.47uF

 * The table lists the minimum wattage resistor you should use.
-If want the resistor to be cooler to the touch, then you may want to use a 1W or 2W resistor.
-If you want a 2W resistor, try Fryes, Digikey, or Mouser.
+If you want the resistor to be cooler to the touch, you may want to use a 1W or 2W resistor.
+If you want a 2W resistor, try Digikey or Mouser.

 Solution for excessive inductance: